mattlean/lean-js-app-starter/docs/developing/package-management.md

 ### Scripts

 The [`scripts` field](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#scripts) allows you to define `package.json` scripts which become terminal commands.
-By default we provide many scripts for you to use which we cover in [other documents in the "Developing" section of the docs](../developing).
+We provide many scripts for you to use out-of-the-box which we cover in [other documents in the "Developing" section of the docs](../developing).

 Here is an example of our lint script which will run ESLint and identify potential problems in your code: